michael-collins/feeling-responsive/collections/_assignments/project-1.md

    * How might you use a curatorial process to present relationships between objects or ideas?
    * What is the framework that helps structure your ideas?

+### Format (Choose one)

-### Choose a format
+Choose a format that you can reasonable accomplish within the timeframe of the project.

+1. High resolution: 3000 x 3000 image
-1. Poster design
+2. Poster design (follows a particular poster format)
-2. Magazine or book illustration format
+3. Magazine or book illustration
-3. 3D prints with high quality photo documentation and accompanying renders
+4. 3D prints with high quality photo documentation and accompanying renders
    * These can be ordered through Penn State Maker Commons or 3D printing service websites such as Sculpteo or Shapeways.
+5. Paper-craft object
-4. Realtime display on Sketchfab.com
+6. Realtime display on Sketchfab.com
-5. Modular game assets
+7. Modular game assets

+### Production Process

+**Week 1: Concept development**

+1. Develop concept: Sketch, label, and write ideas.
+2. Create Mood board: Find reference images and put them into a large canvas.
+Save as a single image
+3. Create a

+**Week 2:** Production begins

+**Week 3:**

+**Week 4:** Finish production and present work

+Upload materials